ONE Championship: ONE Infinity

 On 13 February 2020, ONE announced the launch of the "Infinity" series, events consisting of at least three championship fights and a minimum of 12 world champions.

-ONE Lumpinee
+ONE Lumpinee / ONE Friday Fights

 In September 2022, ONE announced a partnership with the Royal Thai Army to hold at least 52 shows in 2023 at the Lumpinee Stadium in Bangkok, Thailand.
 The weekly events started with ONE Friday Fights 1 on 20 January 2023, where Nong-O Gaiyanghadao successfully defended his bantamweight Muay Thai title with a TKO of Alaverdi Ramazanov in the third round.
 The event finished as the most-watched show in prime time in Thailand, with a 3.9 rating among males 15 years old and over, according to data collected by Nielsen.
 It was broadcast locally on Thailand's Channel 7.
 The event predominately features Muay Thai, but also includes MMA and kickboxing bouts.
 They are broadcast live in 154 countries, and reportedly offer the highest purses in Muay Thai history.